Affinity maturation

 In immunology, affinity maturation is the process by which T_{FH} cell-activated B cells produce antibodies with increased affinity for antigen during the course of an immune response.
 With repeated exposures to the same antigen, a host will produce antibodies of successively greater affinities.
 A secondary response can elicit antibodies with several fold greater affinity than in a primary response.
 Affinity maturation primarily occurs on membrane immunoglobulin of germinal center B cells and as a direct result of somatic hypermutation (SHM) and selection by T_{FH} cells.

+Affinity maturation also occurs when GC B cells encounter antigens related to the original antigen they were raised against, as long as some binding capabilities remain against the new variant antigen.
+Over many rounds of maturation against new variants, GC B cells could (very rarely) end up producing broadly-neutralizing antibodies that bind the common (conserved) part of these antigens.
+One ideal in the field of vaccination is to reliably replicate this process so as to immunize against a broad spectrum of related pathogens.

 In vivo

 The process is thought to involve two interrelated processes, occurring in the germinal centers of the secondary lymphoid organs: